Bonn-Cologne Graduate School of Physics and Astronomy: Research

+Student engagement and events

 During the academic year, the BCGS has several fixed events.
 Usually, each event alternates between Bonn and Cologne.

 Shortly after the start of the winter term in early autumn, the welcome meeting introduces new students to the school.
 An invited speaker gives a talk about a current topic in physics.
-Past speakers have included Michael Berry and Walter Kutschera.

-A poster session in spring is an opportunity for older students to present their research topics and results.
+A poster session in spring is an opportunity for more advanced students to present their research topics and results.
 The presenting students receive feedback and new stimuli for their work, and younger students can get an overview of the current research topics pursued at both universities.

-In the summer, a physicist will talk about his career after leaving university under the heading Science meets Business.